The origins of BJJ

 7.

-Over the course of the next few months, Maeda and his fellow teachers gave public demonstrations at several locations across the east coast, including Princeton University and the West Point military academy.
-During these demonstrations Maeda would often make a point of inviting enthusiastic challengers from the audience, invariably throwing them with ease.
+Over the next few months, Maeda and his fellow teachers gave public demonstrations across the east coast.
+In fact, they visited prestigious venues such as Princeton University and the West Point military academy.
+During these demonstrations, Maeda often invited enthusiastic challengers from the audience.
+As expected, he invariably threw them with ease.

 8.